KeanuVentura/CookingUpInsights/README.md

     - This provides an understanding of how each recipe was rated overall
 4. Filtered out recipes with a cooking time greater than 500 minutes
     - The extreme values removed were either outliers, data entry errors, or data that would skew the analysis.
 Removing them made a dataset more representative of typical cooking times
+5. Binned the minutes column into time intervals and added it as a column
+    - Grouping the recipes by these time ranges makes it easier to analyze metrics across different durations
+6. Extracted the calories value from nutrition per recipe, converted it to a float, and added it as a column
+    - The nutrition column stored the different nutrition info values and so this step isolated the calories value and made it a type that can be used for analysis
+7. Filtered out recipes with more than 1000 calories
+    - This removed outliers, data entry errors, or recipes with exceptionally large calorie counts.
+Removing them helps the analysis focus on more typical calorie ranges

+The final cleaned dataset **cleaned** contains 218885 rows, indicating the recipe with their respective review(s) retained after cleaning, and 19 columns providing the following information:

 | Column         | Description     |
 |----------------|-----------------|